 I walked along the Takeshita-dori, a street with alternative clothing shops which pretty much felt like Camden in London.
 By now I was getting used to all clerks enthusiastically shouting “Irrashaimasse!” as soon as I entered any shop, an endless chattering while dealing with my purchase and finally the “arigato gozaimashita” on my way out.
 Annoying in a charming way.

 It’s time to leave this odd but wonderful country and go west.
 But we were kind of lazy and didn’t want to go back the same way by train for another six weeks, so we got to Narita airport where a Boeing 777 brought us back to Europe.

 After a brief stop in Paris we finally arrived in Stockholm on a cold autumn day.
 Catched a subway to Söder where we stayed at a friend’s apartment.
 A normal bed felt wonderful and between yawns I noticed that I was still on Japanese time, 08.30 am.

 A long sleep and a Swedish breakfast, what else is there to wish for?
 Ah yes, a teleporting device perhaps.We got back to Stockholm’s Central Station where we embarked on the last train ride of this journey.
 The final colors of the autumn trees dashed past the window as the season had come and gone without us.

 We finally arrived at Gothenburg station in the afternoon.
-Our backpacks were a bit more dusty this time and the shoes slightly worn out, but it was a great trip!
+Our backpacks were a bit more dusty this time and the shoes slightly worn out, but it was worth it.